The scaling limit of the interface of the continuous-space symbiotic branching model: Self-duality and uniqueness

-Observe that due to symmetry of the Laplacian and Fubini's theorem, the first and third term of the last display cancel.
-Thus we have shown that

-We will show that each term in the difference on the r.h.s. of the previous display converges to $0$ as $\eps\downarrow0$.
-Consider the first term: Since $|F(\cdot)|\le1$, it is bounded in absolute value up to a constant by

-By assumption \eqref{singularity4}, the integrand in the above display converges to $0$ for all $x\in\R$ and almost all $r\in[0,T]$ as $\eps\downarrow0$.
-Hence using assumptions \eqref{upper bound singularity} and \eqref{finiteness Lambda} together with dominated convergence, we are done.
+Now we use \eqref{MP10} [resp., the analogous identity for $(\tilde \mu ,\tilde\nu,\tilde\Lambda)$] with $t$ replaced by $T-r$ for each $r\in [0,T]$ and $(\phi,\psi):=(S_\eps\tilde\mu_r,S_\eps\tilde\nu_r)$ [resp., $(\phi,\psi):=(S_\eps\mu_r,S_\eps\nu_r)$] to see that the previous display is equal to Observe that due to symmetry of the Laplacian and Fubini's theorem, the first and third term of the last display cancel.
+Thus we have shown that We will show that each term in the difference on the right-hand side of the previous display converges to $0$ as $\eps\downarrow0$.
+Consider the first term: Since $|F(\cdot)|\le1$, it is bounded in absolute value up to a constant by By assumption \eqref{singularity4}, the integrand in the above display converges to $0$ for all $x\in\R$ and almost all $r\in[0,T]$ as $\eps\downarrow0$.
+Hence using conditions \eqref{finiteness Lambda 1} and \eqref{upper bound singularity} together with dominated convergence, we are done.
 The argument for the second term in the difference is completely analogous.
 Thus in view of the definition of $f_\eps$, we have shown that